What is breast cancer?

 - Planning is the key to success.
 Develop a plan for how you will quit (cutting down, cold turkey, or using a smoking cessation aid), when you will start (your quit date), and who will help you and be your quit smoking buddy or coach.
 Your quit smoking buddy or coach should be someone who will be sympathetic but firm to help you stay on track.

-- Speak to a Care Coach at Health811 for quit smoking support by calling 811, TTY 1-866-797-0007.
+- Speak to a Quit Coach at Health811 for quit smoking support by calling 811, TTY 1-866-797-0007.

 - Visit QuitMap.ca to find a quit smoking counsellor or group in your community.

-- Make Your Home and Car Smoke-Free.
+- Visit Make Your Home and Car Smoke-Free.

 - Visit the Indigenous Tobacco Program website to access resources for First Nations, Inuit, Métis and urban Indigenous peoples.

-Eat a healthy diet
+Eat healthy food

 Tips